janmarkuslanger/clean-flask/README.md

 <br>Flask is a super lightweight framework for web servers.

 **SQLAlchemy**
-<br>SQLAlchemy is an Object-Relational-Mappers that supports SQLite, MySql, and much more.
+<br>SQLAlchemy is an Object-Relational-Mapper that supports SQLite, MySql, and much more.

 **webpack**
 <br>Webpack is a bundler for your stylesheets and javascript.
 It comes with babel, eslint, and some other neat packages like an autoprefixer.